How to Read a Balance Sheet?

 Current Liabilities: These are liabilities that are due in less than a year.
 The current liabilities section contains accounts like accounts payable, unearned income, current portion of long-term debt.
 The section is read in conjunction with the current assets section of the balance sheet.

 Current liabilities form the other end of the working capital of the business.
-They are the obligations that must be met using the cash flows from the current assets and other sources of funding.
-While reading the balance sheet, it is important to study the ability of the company’s short-term obligations to check for any liquidity issues that may arise in the near term.
+They are the obligations that must be met using the cash flows from the current assets and other funding sources.
+While reading the balance sheet, it is important to study the company’s short-term obligations to check for any liquidity issues that may arise in the near term.

 The following metrics can be used to analyze the current liabilities of a company: